 Dr. Rowena G. Wilson, D.S.W.
-Director
+Dean

-The Office of Graduate Studies administers the University's nineteen (19) graduate programs in the schools of Education, Liberal Arts, Social Work, and Science and Technology.
-The Office is responsible to the Provost for the development and maintenance of high quality graduate programs.
-The Director of Graduate Studies serves as Chair of the Graduate Council and initiates activities and policies designed to maintain the currency and quality of graduate programs and promote the general welfare of graduate students.
+The Graduate School administers the University's nineteen (19) graduate programs in the School of Education, College of Liberal Arts, School of Social Work, and College of Science, Engineering and Technology.
+The Graduate School is responsible to the Provost for the development and maintenance of high quality graduate programs.
+The Dean of the Graduate Schools serves as Chair of the Graduate Council and initiates activities and policies designed to maintain the currency and quality of graduate programs and promote the general welfare of graduate students.

-THE GRADUATE COUNCIL
+GRADUATE COUNCIL

 The Graduate Council is responsible for academic matters pertaining to graduate education at Norfolk State University.
 Thus, the Council is responsible for establishing and recommending policies, regulations, and procedures for graduate degree programs.
-Its aim is to ensure effective coordination of graduate programs and the maintenance of high graduate education. quality The Council recommends (1) selection criteria for graduate faculty; (2) instructional loads for graduate faculty; and (3) mechanisms for the evaluation of graduate faculty and programs.
-The Council also determines and monitors requirements for admission to graduate study at the University; regulations governing the number of undergraduate hours which graduate students can apply towards a graduate degree: the admission of undergraduate students to graduate courses; the number of transferable graduate credits; and other matters regarding graduate policies, regulations and procedures that are presented to the Council for consideration.
+Its aim is to ensure effective coordination of graduate programs and the maintenance of high quality graduate education.
+The Council recommends (1) selection criteria for graduate faculty; (2) instructional loads for graduate faculty; and (3) mechanisms for the evaluation of graduate faculty and programs.
+The Council also determines and monitors requirements for admission to graduate study at the University; regulations governing the number of undergraduate hours which graduate students can apply towards a graduate degree; the admission of undergraduate students to graduate courses; the number of transferable graduate credits; and other matters regarding graduate policies, regulations and procedures that are presented to the Council for consideration.